 3. Slim Down Your Website

-points are the initial click and a fully loaded page, so we want as few things in-between them as possible.
+The shortest distance between two points is a straight line.
+For our purposes, those two points are the initial click and a fully loaded page — so we want as few things in between them as possible.

 Too many stylesheets, images and scripts get in the way.
 So do redirects.
 You want as little extra on your site as possible.
 If it doesn’t serve a real purpose, it’s just hurting your site speed.